Compare And Contrast Correlation And Regression.

 Comprehensive Overview

 Correlation is a statistical measure that expresses the extent to which two variables are linearly related, meaning they change together at a constant rate.
 It quantifies both the strength and the direction of the relationship.
 The most common measure of correlation is the Pearson correlation coefficient, denoted by 'r'.
 The value of 'r' ranges from -1 to +1.
 A correlation of +1 indicates a perfect positive correlation, meaning as one variable increases, the other increases proportionally.
 A correlation of -1 indicates a perfect negative correlation, meaning as one variable increases, the other decreases proportionally.
-A correlation of 0 indicates no linear relationship between the variables.
+A correlation of 0 indicates no linear relationship between the variables That alone is useful..

 Regression, on the other hand, is a statistical method used to model the relationship between a dependent variable (the variable you're trying to predict) and one or more independent variables (the variables you're using to make the prediction).
 The goal of regression is to find the best-fitting line (or curve, in the case of non-linear regression) that describes how the dependent variable changes as the independent variable(s) change.
 This line (or curve) can then be used to predict the value of the dependent variable for new values of the independent variable(s).